Computer-Science-Association/recruits-landing/index.md

 - Give authentic phone number and BTIS email, as we will contact you through those only.
 - Contest will end at 22:00 on 10/11/2000.
 - In case you don't have your BITS email yet, use f20203XXX@pilani.bits-pilani.ac.in (where XXX is any 3 digit number) to sign up.
 We will contact you using your phone number in that case.
+- We'll be adding stages and giving answers and hints to previous stages, as time passes.

 More?